Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

-While incorporating domain-specific knowledge via logical inference often improves model performance, it typically requires a pre-defined ontology or expert-defined rule set, also known as hard rules.
-Thus, there are no new rules or explicit information about rule importance reflected in the models.
-In contrast, \textbf{Soft Logical Rules Enhanced Embedding (SoLE)} \cite{zhang2019enhanced} is a novel KGE model that utilizes soft rules, as discussed in Section \ref{subsection:introduction_to_logic}, alongside corresponding confidences learnt from KGs.
-This approach essentially uses soft rule mining to create a rule engine for the logical module.
-New groundings, or triples, are inferred by those soft rules and subsequently combined with existent KG triples.
-Thereafter, within the embedding learning module, a scoring mechanism calculates the likelihoods of each triple.
-While this method is unique for using soft rules, it does not scale well to larger KGs due to the rule-mining process; an additional rule-pruning step would be useful, a tactic discussed in Section \ref{subsection:rulebased_kg_completion}.
+While incorporating domain-specific knowledge often improves model performance, the obvious limitation is the requirement for hard rules in the form of an ontology or expert-defined rule set.
+Thus, there is no opportunity to represent uncertainty or consider new rules.
+In contrast, \textbf{Soft Logical Rules Enhanced Embedding (SoLE)} \cite{zhang2019enhanced} utilizes soft rules, as discussed in \S\ref{subsection:introduction_to_logic}, alongside corresponding confidences learnt from KGs.
+Essentially, \textbf{SoLE}'s symbolic module acts as a \textit{rule engine} by mining soft rules from the KG.
+In the KG augmentation step, new groundings, or triples, are inferred by those soft rules and subsequently combined with existent KG triples.
+However, \textbf{SoLE} does not scale well to larger KGs due to the rule-mining process; an additional rule-pruning step would be useful, a tactic discussed in \S\ref{subsection:rulebased_kg_completion}.

-Overall, two-step approaches are clear and straightforward modular structures to compute KGEs, with room for flexibility on both the logical and embedding learning sides.
-However, their effects highly depend on the established KG (hard rules) and face scalability issues due to computational complexity.
-Furthermore, while the two-step process of training a KGE model following logical inference is the most obvious approach, we point out that it does not always take full advantage of the capabilities of either the logical or neural modules.
-For example, as previously motivated, many neurosymbolic methods are specifically designed to promote interpretability.
+Overall, two-step approaches are clear and straightforward modular structures to compute KGEs, with room for flexibility on both the symbolic and neural sides.
+However, their usefulness depends upon the availability of relevant rule sets and face scalability issues when rule-mining is involved.
+Furthermore, these approaches do not take full advantage of the capabilities of either the symbolic or neural modules.
+In particular, as noted in \S\ref{section:nesy_graphs}, many neurosymbolic methods are specifically designed to promote interpretability.
 However, these two-step methods have the same black-box limitation in their neural modules as any other KGE or GNN approach might since the logic module is only used for KG augmentation.

-\subsubsection{Iterative Guidance from the Logic Module}
+\subsubsection{\textbf{Iterative Guidance from the Logic Module}}